tvschaitanya/colorsense/README.md

 ## Acknowledgements

-- Google AI Studio for providing the Gemini API
+- Google AI Studio for providing the Gemini API (though any AI API can be used)
-- The Next.js team for their excellent framework
+- The Next.js team for their framework
 - All contributors and users of ColorSense